Reed vole

-The reed vole (Microtus fortis) is a species of vole.
+The reed vole or Yangtze vole (Alexandromys fortis) is a species of vole.
 It is found in northern and central Eurasia, including northern China and the Korean Peninsula.
 This species is somewhat larger and longer-tailed than most other voles.

 Description

-The reed vole is one of the largest voles in the genus Microtus.
+The reed vole is one of the largest voles in the genus Alexandromys.
 Adults grow to a head-and-body length of 120 to 139 mm with a tail of 48 to 67 mm.
 The fur on the back is dark tawny-brown and the flanks are buffish brown, blending gradually into the greyish underparts.
 The upper side of the feet are light brown and the tail is bicoloured, the upper side being dark brown and the underside whitish.
+Males are considerably larger than females.